 Simply understanding the principles of lock picking may change your whole attitude toward locks and keys.
 Lock picking clearly demonstrates that normal locks are not infallible devices.
 They provide a level of security that can be breached with minimal effort.
 Most locks serve only to keep honest people honest and to discourage criminals.
 With the right tools, a determined intruder can break into almost anything.

-For more information on lock picking and the technology of locks and keys, check out the links on the next page.
+For more information on lock picking and the technology of locks and keys, check out the links below.

 - How does a master key work?

 - How Power Door Locks Work

 - Inside a Combination Lock